“I just don’t know what to do. One minute everything’s fine the next, Armageddon, four horsemen charging through the flat.”

-But Melanie had another piece of good news; she had no money.
+But Melanie had another piece of good news: she had no money.
 The train ticket had taken up the last of her savings and she wasn’t sure how’d she’d get back home.
 Richard understood that this implicitly confirmed that Will would not be making a guest appearance.
-He also found himself having to apologise for not having any money to help her with, though without explaining why.
+He also found himself having to apologise for not having any money to help her with, though he didn’t explain why.

 “I’m sure Chris will help us,” she said.
-Richard merely nodded.
+Richard merely nodded, the irony undetected.

 Thankfully, Melanie was tired after her travels and elected to stay in that evening, maybe sleep early and go out with Chris when he came back.
 So they had a little food and relaxed in the main room, Richard tending the Ofen every half hour.
 He was tired and cold and also took a rest, waiting for Chris.
 But that night, Chris didn’t come home which meant he had only a few Marks to provide for two people.

 If one evening alone with Melanie had been bearable, Richard wasn’t sure how a whole day would be, especially as there was little money in the house and inches of snow, still falling, outside.

 “Maybe we can go to Biberkopf, score some money off Chris ?” was her suggestion.
 There seemed little alternative and at least Chris would be aware that Melanie was back in town.